-DWER is progressing development of "life of application" reporting, which will illustrate the average time an application is under assessment by DWER, pending information from the proponent and pending outcome from other regulatory processes.
-Currently the latter two are reported together for licences and works approvals.
+DWER is progressing development of "life of application" reporting, which will illustrate the average time an application is under assessment by DWER, pending information from the proponent and pending an outcome from other regulatory processes.
+Currently the latter two are reported together for licences and work approvals.

-Average business days to finalise a works approval or licence 2020-21 Q4
+Average business days to finalise a works approval or licence 2022-23 Q1